 MDA BlueHawk™ uses RADARSAT-2 imagery to identify vessels engaged in illegal bilge dumping, as displayed above.
 Oil spill information from satellite radar is matched with AIS vessel tracks and metocean data to identify the polluting vessel and provide key evidence for use in investigation and prosecution.

 MDA BlueHawk™ detects naval vessels encroaching on or transiting Exclusive Economic Zones, territorial waters, or controlled areas.
 Satellite radar detects dark targets (vessels operating with all electronics and self-reporting turned off) which may be indicative of illegal activities or threats.
 Operating far beyond the range of patrol aircraft, MDA BlueHawk™ can detect dark targets globally.
-The left BlueHawk™ image displays vessels captured using AIS.
-The right BlueHawk™ image displays vessel captured using RADARSAT-2 or AIS.
+The left MDA BlueHawk™ image displays vessels captured using AIS.
+The right MDA BlueHawk™ image displays vessel captured using RADARSAT-2 or AIS.

 One can see a dramatic increased level of maritime awareness with the added satellite radar data.
 The tool also allows one to tag vessels that are of interest (see ships circled in red).